 Understanding Forgery in Ohio

-Forgery is a serious type of fraud which is commonly seen when an individual unlawfully signs the name of another individual on a check, paperwork, or any other official document.
+Forgery is a serious type of fraud that is commonly seen when an individual unlawfully signs the name of another individual on a check, paperwork, or any other official document.

 It is also more commonly seen in the form of theft as check forgery, where an individual will forge a signature for the purpose of monetary benefits.